Retinal migraine

-Symptoms
+Symptoms and signs

 Retinal migraine is associated with transient monocular visual loss (scotoma) in one eye lasting less than one hour.
 During some episodes, the visual loss may occur with no headache and at other times throbbing headache on the same side of the head as the visual loss may occur, accompanied by severe light sensitivity and/or nausea.
 Visual loss tends to affect the entire monocular visual field of one eye, not both eyes.
 After each episode, normal vision returns.

 It may be difficult to read and dangerous to drive a vehicle while retinal migraine symptoms are present.

 Retinal migraine is a different disease than scintillating scotoma, which is a visual anomaly caused by spreading depression in the occipital cortex at the back of the brain, not in the eyes nor any component thereof.
 Unlike in retinal migraine, a scintillating scotoma involves repeated bouts of temporary diminished vision or blindness and affects vision from both eyes, upon which patients may see flashes of light, zigzagging patterns, blind spots, or shimmering spots or stars.